-Fire alarm inspections and building evacuation drills are conducted twice annually by the Environmental Health & Safety unit in conjunction with UCCS PD.
-These drills and exercises are specifically designed by Public Safety to assess and evaluate campus emergency plans and capabilities.
-Building emergency floor coordinators train annually on evacuation drills along with other initial response scenarios.
+Fire alarm inspections and building evacuation drills are conducted twice annually by the Environmental Health & Safety unit in conjunction with UCCS Police.
+These drills and evacuations are specifically designed by the UCCS Police Department to assess and evaluate campus emergency plans and capabilities.
+Building emergency Floor Liaisons train annually on evacuation drills along with other initial response scenarios.
 The campus Leadership Team also meets twice annually to perform emergency exercises.
 Emergency e-mail messages and our Emergency Notification System mass messaging system are tested several times each year.
-Cross training with the City of Colorado Springs occurs once to twice annually.
-Each test on campus will be documented by Public Safety, which will include the date, time, and whether the test was announced or unannounced.
-Public Safety will publicize emergency response and evacuation procedures in conjunction with at least one test per calendar year.
+Each test on campus will be documented by UCCS Police, which will include the date, time, and whether the test was announced or unannounced.
+UCCS Police will publicize emergency response and evacuation procedures in conjunction with at least one test per calendar year.